The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies

-Foremost, the precision of the classifier is low, where only $42$\% of positive classifications are true positives.
-Such a low precision means that, while most true mergers are identified, merger fractions are typically overestimated relative to the intrinsic since many false positives are also included.
-Next, analysis shows that using only $S(G, \M{20})$ / $F(G, \M{20})$ as features for low redshift images, and asymmetry / concentration for high redshift images increases the precision at the cost of ROC performance.
-This suggests that certain morphological diagnostics are most applicable in discerning mergers in certain redshift ranges, as has been shown before \citep{Lotz2004,Conselice2003}.
+Foremost, the precision of the RF classifier is low, where only $40$\% of positive classifications are true positives.
+As seen in the confusion matrix, although $70\%$ of true mergers are correctly identified, $11\%$ of non-mergers are falsely classified as mergers.
+Our synthetic images have been specifically generated to emulate CANDELS-like observations, and our observational merger diagnostics likely perform differently at different image resolutions or depths.
+Hence our classifier likely does not generalize well outside of the specific mock observation environment.

+Figure \ref{synthetic-images} shows randomly selected synthetic images after classification, along with the deblended segmentation maps used for morphological analysis.
+Each image is cropped to a physical scale of $50$ kpc and indicates the target object redshift along with the classification probability.
+We include segmentation maps to aid the eye in identifying where deblending may have contributed to false classification.